oskosk/node-polling-to-event/README.md

 It creates an event emitter that emits the polled data on an interval.

+Your polling function will be called right away, and at the end of every interval.

 **Arguments**
 * `pollingfunction(done)` - **Required**.
 The function you want to be called at an interval.
 When called, this function will receive a `done` parameter as its last argument.
   * `done(error, arg1, arg2, ... argN) ` - You must call **done()**  inside your function when your function finish its work.